ElvisCR97/ElvisCR97/README.md

 An advanced, modular inventory system designed specifically for touchscreens and optimized for mobile devices in Unreal Engine 5.

 🔍 **Components:**
-* **Hybrid Architecture:** Optimized structural logic combining C++ for data handling and Blueprints for the user interface.
+* **Hybrid Architecture:** Optimized structural logic combining data handling and Blueprints for the user interface.
 * **Responsive UI:** Dynamic containers featuring a native drag-and-drop system tailored for mobile screens.
 * **Data Persistence:** Integrated save system to store inventory states locally and securely.
 * **Memory Optimization:** Efficient data structures to prevent performance drops on mobile hardware.